smaurice101/maadsbml/docs/source/usage.rst

 Or get a VM running with Linux Ubuntu installed

+STEP 2: Install dOCKER
+""""""""""

-2. Install Docker: You can install Docker Desktop (Windows/Mac) Or in linux run:
+Install Docker: You can install Docker Desktop (Windows/Mac) Or in linux run:

 .. code-block:: console